Parking in London

 Many streets in London are Controlled Parking Zones (CPZ); areas reserved for residents who pay an annual fee to park in front of their own homes.
 Other streets are marked with double yellow lines where you can’t park at all at any time.

-A brilliant free iphone app, AppyParking, helps you find London streets with free parking.
+There are residential streets in outer London that have no parking restrictions at all.
+A useful free iphone app, AppyParking, helps you find London streets with free parking.
 It also provides information on the exact time restrictions of Controlled Parking Zones.

 Pay-and-display & parking meters